 This could be due to under-soaking the nuts or using a less powerful blender.
 Blending longer, soaking the nuts properly, or straining the mixture can help achieve a smoother texture.

-A high-speed blender is preferred, but a good food processor or immersion blender can also work.
+A high-speed blender is preferred, but a good food processor can also work.
 The texture might be less smooth, and it might require more blending and scraping down.

 There's a hint of coconut flavor in this vegan mascarpone recipe.
 But I will say that the intensity of this coconut taste can vary depending on the brand of coconut cream used and its concentration.
 When combined with the cashews, the coconut flavor also mellows out.